Transformers: Dark of the Moon: Filming

-Transformers: Dark of the Moons production cost was reported $195 million, with the cost of the 3-D filming accounting at $30 million of the budget.
-Preparation for filming began on April 7, 2010, in Northwest Indiana, specifically around Gary, which portrayed Ukraine in the film.
+Its production cost was reported $195 million, with the cost of the 3D filming accounting at $30 million of the budget.
+Preparation for filming began on April 7, 2010, in Northwest Indiana, specifically around Gary, which played Ukraine in the film.
 Principal photography commenced on May 18, 2010, with shooting locations including Chicago, Florida, and Moscow.
 The first six weeks were spent in Los Angeles: locations included Sherman Oaks, Fourth Avenue, and 5.
 Main.
 The next four weeks were spent in Chicago.
-Locations filmed in Chicago included LaSalle Street, Michigan Avenue, Bacino's of Lincoln Park at 2204 North Lincoln Avenue, and areas surrounding the Willis Tower.
+Locations filmed in Chicago included LaSalle Street, Michigan Avenue, Bacino's of Lincoln Park at 2204 North Lincoln Avenue and areas surrounding the Willis Tower.
 The scenes set in Michigan Ave featured a substantial amount of pyrotechnics and stunt work.
 Filming in Detroit was planned to take place in August but the Chicago shoot was extended until September 1.
 In late September, the production moved to NASA's Kennedy Space Center in Florida, just before the launch of Space Shuttle mission STS-133.
 Scenes were filmed at Launch Pad 39A, the Vehicle Assembly Building and the Orbiter Processing Facility.